somasis/www.somas.is/note-organizing-nix-configuration-without-flakes.md

-2. Flakes seems to be stuck in a state of eternal experimental status, and many stakeholders involved seem intent to just run with it now, especially because company projects, through sheer labor power and marketing, can divide an ecosystem very easily, if the goal is a paycheck and not a community authored, well-designed language, but I digress;
+2. Flakes seems to be stuck in a state of eternal experimental status, and many stakeholders involved seem intent to just run with it now, especially because company projects, through sheer labor power and marketing, can divide an ecosystem very easily, particularly if the goal is a paycheck and not a community authored, well-designed language, but I digress;
-3.  as a result of these other factors—its lack of evolution since being proposed, its permanent experimental state—eventually, there's a lot of horrible rabbit holes you fall into once you try to get creative.[^creative]
+3.  as a result of these other factors—Flakes' lack of evolution since being proposed, and its permanent experimental state—eventually, there's a lot of horrible rabbit holes you fall into once you try to get creative.[^creative]

 [^creative]:
     The Flake schema is not, as it might appear, a normal